DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 \[00:35:52\] **David Waumsley:** explain who we are and why we’re doing this and what we’re specialized in.

-And it doesn’t even actually, right that homepage, it actually takes you to the audio podcast.
+And it doesn’t even actually, right that homepage, it actually takes you to the audio chat.
 And I would imagine we probably need to swap that player out to.
-YouTube where we seem to be on more with the option to go to your own podcast player of choice, So I imagine a reader Yeah, that’s an interesting idea.
+YouTube where we seem to be on more with the option to go to your own chat player of choice, So I imagine a reader Yeah, that’s an interesting idea.

 \[00:36:15\] **Nathan Wrigley:** yeah, encouraging people from that page.
 I think YouTube, the embedded video, ’cause the audio is obviously just the same, more or less.
 The, idea of just having a link, should, you wish, have you, you’ve landed here.
-Here’s a video, and if you’ve enjoyed the content that the video has presented, how about taking that a step further and adding it to your podcast player, a choice that might be a, so instead of playing it as audio, you just the option to find the RSS feed and what have you.
+Here’s a video, and if you’ve enjoyed the content that the video has presented, how about taking that a step further and adding it to your chat player, a choice that might be a, so instead of playing it as audio, you just the option to find the RSS feed and what have you.

 That could be a good

 \[00:36:41\] **David Waumsley:** idea as well.
 Yeah, it could be, and it probably, we didn’t start it.
 I did the little videos where I’m talking about more the code stuff that.
-Which is roughly in line with what we’re talking about on the podcast more generally. there is one other thing that needs to be done that I think what will help us reach our goals to make this more community, and it’s what you are very skilled in, is the idea of interviewing some people.
+Which is roughly in line with what we’re talking about on the chat more generally. there is one other thing that needs to be done that I think what will help us reach our goals to make this more community, and it’s what you are very skilled in, is the idea of interviewing some people.

 Oh,